 Not only do you need to know how to secure your supply chain, but also what questions need to be asked as a leader to ensure the appropriate security measures are in place.

-1) Put Supply Chain Security on the board agenda before it becomes the agenda
+1. Put supply chain cyber security on the board agenda before it becomes the agenda

 Map out your supply chain (including your software supply chain) to identify which suppliers have your most critical data and pose the greatest risk.